MentorMate/node-project-cli/README.md

 - Hooks with `husky` - this option will setup `husky` for your project and depending on your choice can add:

   - Commit hook - the hook will enforces usage of proper commit messages using `commitlint` and `commitizen`.
-    `commitizen` will guide you through a friendly CLI when `git cz` command is used instead of `git commit`:
+    `commitizen` will guide you through a friendly CLI when `npx cz` command is used instead of `git commit`:

     ![commitizen.png](https://raw.githubusercontent.com/commitizen/cz-cli/master/meta/screenshots/add-commit.png)